vuetifyjs/docs-next/src/pages/en/customization/icons.md

 })
 ```

-Using a predefined option will prefill defaults based upon the selected preset.
+Using a predefined option will pre-fill defaults based upon the selected preset.
 This will overwrite the defaults of components that have default **icon** values.
 For more information, view the default [icon preset values](https://github.com/vuetifyjs/vuetify/tree/master/packages/vuetify/src/services/icons/presets).

 ## Installing iconfonts

 You are required to include the specified icon library (even if using default).
 This can be done by including a CDN link or importing the icon library into your application

-### Install Material Icons
+### Material Design Icons

 This is the default icon font for Vuetify.
 You can include it through a CDN: